PCB-Defect-Detection-and-Classification/atharvam_1732/README.md

 ---

 ## 📖 Executive Summary
-This project is an automated optical inspection (AOI) system designed to identify and classify manufacturing defects in Printed Circuit Boards (PCBs).
-By integrating **Computer Vision (OpenCV)** for precise defect localization and **Deep Learning (EfficientNetB0)** for accurate classification, the system eliminates manual inspection errors.
+This project is an **Industrial-Grade Automated Optical Inspection (AOI)** system designed to identify, classify, and analyze manufacturing defects in Printed Circuit Boards (PCBs).

-The final product is a production-ready **Web Application** that allows Quality Assurance engineers to upload PCB images, visualize defects in real-time, and generate industry-standard PDF inspection reports.
+Going beyond simple detection, the system serves as a complete **Quality Assurance Platform**.
+It integrates **Computer Vision** for precision alignment, **Deep Learning** for classification, and **Business Intelligence** logic to calculate repair costs, determine scrap status, and track production yield over time via a persistent database.

 ---